-González-Colón, a Republican, is the resident commissioner from Puerto Rico and has served since Jan 3, 2017.
+González-Colón is the resident commissioner from Puerto Rico and is a Republican.
+She has served since Jan 3, 2017.
 González-Colón is next up for reelection in 2020.

 Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — González-Colón can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.